Francessco121/real-war-decomp/README.md

 ## Cool Stuff

+### Asset Viewer
+Explore Real War's custom asset files with a viewer program built upon knowledge from this decompilation project: https://github.com/Francessco121/real-war-asset-viewer

 ### Tools
+- `tools/rw_assets/bin`
-- `tools/rw_assets/bin/bigfile.dart` - Unpacks all files in `bigfile.dat` into a directory.
+    - `bigfile.dart` - Unpacks all files in `bigfile.dat` into a directory.
+    - `bse.dart` - Exports Real War's BSE model files.
+    - `kvag.dart` - Converts to and from Real War's KVAG audio files.
+    - `spt.dart` - Exports Real War's SPT 2D sprite/animation files.
-- `tools/rw_assets/bin/tgc.dart` - Converts to and from Real War's Targa Compressed (TGC) image files.
+    - `tgc.dart` - Converts to and from Real War's Targa Compressed (TGC) image files.

 ### Game CLI Args
 The game has many undocumented command-line arguments that it will accept.
 Each argument starts with a `-`, followed by a single uppercase letter.
 For an argument to actually be recognized by the game, it must have a "value" after it (i.e. `-G 1`) even if the "value" has no effect (i.e. it can be anything, it just needs to be there).
 Note: There does not need to be a space between the argument name and its value.